DigiDNA/BetterDP/README.md

 }
 ```

-This package provides a way to reduce the amount of code needed to declare such a property, by intriducing a custom `[DP]` attribute.
+This package provides a way to reduce the amount of code needed to declare such a property, by introducing a custom `[DP]` attribute.
 The new syntax is then:

 ```cs